MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/data-sync.md

 ### Performance and consistency

-There are times when the network being used for synchronization will become unavailable during the synchronization process, or the user may close the application prior to the appropriate records being written to the database.
+There are times when the synchronization will terminate prematurely.
+The network being used for synchronization becomes unavailable during the synchronization process; or the user may force-close the application during synchronization.
 To minimize the risk of a consistency problem within the offline database, each record is written to the database as it is received.
 You may, optionally, decide to write the records to the database in batches.
-This will increase the performance of the offline database writes during the pull operation.
+Batched operations increase the performance of the offline database writes during the pull operation.
 However, the risk of an inconsistency between the table metadata and the data within the table is increased.

 You can tune the interval between writes as follows: